ohadrozen/gsheet_utils/README.md

 Important: while doing so, make sure to locate the json credentials file in your working directory.
 The python program will need it.

 ### 2) Create a copy of the spreadsheet
+Go to this template [sheet](https://docs.google.com/spreadsheets/d/1xPF3Ji1GSgHlA92LCotzDEj1QEKOMajRQimZi9LI2h8/edit?usp=sharing), go to File->Make a copy.
 Notice how you name it.
 We'll soon use it.
-You can make a copy from this [sheet](https://docs.google.com/spreadsheets/d/1xPF3Ji1GSgHlA92LCotzDEj1QEKOMajRQimZi9LI2h8/edit?usp=sharing)

 ### 3) Share your spreadsheet
-From the Google spreadsheet, click the 'Share' button and add the email address that appears under "client_email"in the json file you've downloaded.
+From the Google spreadsheet, click the 'Share' button and add the email address that appears under "client_email" in the json file you've downloaded.

 That's it.
 You're ready to go.